cloudbase/garm/doc/providers.md

 # Provider configuration

 GARM was designed to be extensible.
 Providers can be written either as built-in plugins or as external executables.
-The built-in plugins are written in Go, and they are compiled into the ```garm``` binary.
-External providers are executables that implement the needed interface to create/delete/list compute systems that are used by ```garm``` to create runners.
+The built-in plugins are written in Go, and they are compiled into the ```GARM``` binary.
+External providers are executables that implement the needed interface to create/delete/list compute systems that are used by ```GARM``` to create runners.

 GARM currently ships with one built-in provider for [LXD](https://linuxcontainers.org/lxd/introduction/) and the external provider interface which allows you to write your own provider in any language you want.